Khachapuri: Types

-Form the dough into a ball.
-Put it in a bowl, cover with plastic film and leave in a warm place for at least 2 hours.

-Then knead the dough, smooth it into a circle and spread the cheese mixture in the center.

-Close the edges on top and flatten again.

-Bake in the oven for 15 minutes at 180°C.

 Outside Georgia

 Khachapuri is popular in the post-Soviet states, including Russia.
 It was reported that 175,000 khachapuris were consumed during the 2014 Winter Olympics in Sochi.
 Khachapuri is a popular street food in Armenia, where it is widely served in restaurants and school cafeterias.
-It has become increasingly popular as a brunch food in Israel, where it was brought over by Georgian Jews.
+It has become increasingly popular as a brunch food in Israel, where it was brought over by Georgian Jews and is spreading to other parts of the world, like the United States.